fernand0/fernand0/README.md

 ### Hi there 👋

+I'm testing auto-update of my profile inspired by [Simon Willison](https://simonwillison.net/) published at: [Building a self-updating profile README for GitHub](Building a self-updating profile README for GitHub).
+Some work needs to be done.

 <!--
 Currently working on [Datasette](https://datasette.readthedocs.io/) and associated projects.
 Read [my blog](https://simonwillison.net/) or [follow @simonw on Twitter](https://twitter.com/simonw).
 -->